saucelabs/sauce-docs/docs/error-reporting/web-console/getting-started.md

 ### Query Builder

 The Query Builder provides a graphical user interface that allows you to create complex queries.
-The available attributes are grouped by category, have descriptive name, a description (if added), and also show available values.
+The available attributes are grouped by category, have a descriptive name, a description (if added), and also show available values.
 The last five used attributes are saved and displayed in the Suggested tab.

 <img src={useBaseUrl('img/error-reporting/console-views/query-builder.png')} alt="Shows the Query Builder." />